 Pattern of variation among the genotypes were different for each traits.
-The largest variation was observed for fruityield (t/ha), total fruit yield(kg), and fruit yield per plant(kg) with coefficients of variations of 75.47%,75.45% and 69.02% respectively.
+The largest variation was observed for fruityield (t/ha), total fruit yield(kg), and fruit yield per plant(kg) with coefficients of variations of 75.47%, 75.45% and 69.02% respectively.
 Generally, all the traits show moderate to high variability.
 Coefficient of variation (CV %) ranged from 13.52 to 75.47% for the various traits.
-The coefficient of variation was highest for fruityield (t/ha), while the lowest level was showed by leaf length.
-Based on the agro-morphological characters, the papaya genotypes collected showed variation in most of the characters especially the fruit yield traits.
+The coefficient of variation was highest for fruityield (t/ha), while the lowest level was showed by leaf length(Table 2).
+Based on the agro-morphological characters, the papaya genotypes collected showed variation in most of the characters especially the fruit yield traits, but was not statistically significant (Table 3).